mingluuu/FinTechBootcamp_Assignments_13/README.md

 **Instruction**
 ----
-To use this application simply clone the repository and run .ipynb on your Jupyter Notebook.
+To use this application simply clone the repository and run venture_funding_with_deep_learning.ipynb on your Jupyter Notebook.